SPOTIFY

 Interesting Findings

-• A good amount of people never save songs into a playlist
+• A lot of people never save songs into a playlist

 • For some, the Library is used for downloaded music only